konvajs/site/source/docs/drag_and_drop/Complex_Drag_and_Drop.md

 title: HTML5 Canvas Complex Drag and Drop Bounds
 ---

+## How to limit dragging ability with Konva?

 To bound the movement of nodes being dragged and dropped inside regions with Konva, we can use the `dragBoundFunc` property to define boundaries that the node cannot cross.